Caption: Search efforts continue for missing Malaysian Flight MH370. Photos provided by Aus Maritime Agency.

 Could flight have slipped by radar?

-Unconstrained by the professional accountability under which the experts labor, some Internet users have offered their own blue-sky theories:
+Not constrained by professional accountability as the experts are, Internet users have offered their own theories.

 A meteor struck the plane.